-Did you know there are three Frank Lloyd Wright homes in the Laurel Highlands?
-Experience Frank Lloyd Wright’s masterpiece Fallingwater, spend the night in one of only seven Wright homes available for overnight stays, the Duncan House, and explore one of Wright’s Usonian designs built on Kentuck Knob.
+Did you know that there are three Frank Lloyd Wright homes in the Laurel Highlands?
+Experience Frank Lloyd Wright’s masterpiece, Fallingwater, spend the night in one of only seven Wright homes available for overnight stays, Duncan House, and explore Kentuck Knob, one of Wright’s Usonian designs.
 Remember to make reservations and buy your tickets ahead of time!
-Spend 48 hours immersing yourself in the architecture of Frank Lloyd Wright and experience the Laurel Highlands with this two day trip idea.
+Spend 48 hours immersing yourself in the architecture of Frank Lloyd Wright and experiencing the Laurel Highlands with this two-day trip itinerary.

 Start the day with coffee and breakfast at Silver Horse Coffee.

 Explore Frank Lloyd Wright’s Duncan House at Polymath Park.
 The Duncan House’s journey to the Laurel Highlands is remarkable.
 The home was originally built in Lisle, Illinois in 1957.
-In 2007, the home was saved, dissembled, and relocated to Polymath Park Resort where it now stands alongside two other Usonian-style homes designed by Wright’s apprentice, Peter Berndtson, and is a wonderful place to visit and a one-of-a-kind overnight rental.
+In 2007, the home was saved, dissembled and relocated to Polymath Park, where it now stands alongside two other Usonian-style homes designed by Wright’s apprentice, Peter Berndtson, and is a wonderful place to visit and a one-of-a-kind overnight rental.

-Spend the night at the Duncan House or make reservations at Nemacolin Woodlands Resort's Falling Rock, another Wright inspired location in the Laurel Highlands.
+Spend the night at Duncan House or make reservations at Nemacolin Woodlands Resort's Falling Rock, another Wright-inspired location in the Laurel Highlands.

-Start the morning with breakfast at Bittersweet Café.
-Enjoy your morning coffee and fresh, local, farm-to-table fare in the charming garden.
+Start the morning with coffee and a local farm-to-table breakfast in Bittersweet Café's garden.
 Frank Lloyd Wright introduced the word “organic” into the world of architecture, and Bittersweet captures that organic atmosphere with its rustic, casual environment filled with plants.

-Head to Kentuck Knob for a tour of this mountain home and the sculpture garden.
+Head to Kentuck Knob for a tour of the mountain home and sculpture garden.
 Also known as the Hagan House, Frank Lloyd Wright designed Kentuck Knob to not just sit on the hill, but to “be of the hill” and belong to it.
-“Hill and house should live together each the happier for the other.”
+He once said, “Hill and house should live together each the happier for the other.”
 The current owners, Lord and Lady Palumbo, have filled the home and grounds with their art collection, which is on display to visitors and features artifacts from around the world.

 Have lunch at one of the many eateries in Ohiopyle.

 Take in the beauty of Fallingwater on an afternoon tour.
-See for yourself why this home is ranked again and again as a bucket list destination.
-Experience the awe of the cantilevered home.
+See for yourself why this home is ranked again and again as a bucket list destination and experience the awe of the cantilevered home.
 Built in 1936-38, Fallingwater was designed for the Kaufmann family, owners of Kaufmann’s Department Store, as their summer retreat.
-Now, this exemplary piece of organic architecture is the only major Wright-design open to the public with its original furnishings, artwork, and setting intact.
+Now, this exemplary piece of organic architecture is the only major Wright design open to the public with its original furnishings, artwork and setting intact.

-End the day with some craft microbrews and casual American grub at Falls City Pub.
+End the day with a few craft microbrews and casual American grub at Falls City Pub.